Moduli of formal torsors II

 coincide.
 Using the usual properties of purely inseparable extensions and the perfect closure we can conclude that $\alpha=\beta$.
 In particular all maps $\phi_{g,\xi}$ are isomorphisms.
 If we set $\tilde{K}_{\xi}$ as the composite of all extensions $\phi_{g,\xi}^{-1}(k(\eta_{g(\xi)}))$ it follows that $\tilde{K}_{\xi}/k(\eta_{\xi})$ is finite and purely inseparable and $\phi_{g,\xi}$ restricts to an isomorphism $\tilde{K}_{\xi}\arr\tilde{K}_{g(\xi)}$.
-If $V'_{\xi}$ is the irreducible component of $\eta_{\xi}$ we can find an open dense $U_{\xi}$ and a finite universal homeomorphism $U'\arr U_{\xi}$ with $U'$ integral and fraction field $\tilde{K}_{\xi}$ .
+If $V'_{\xi}$ is the irreducible component of $\eta_{\xi}$ we can find an open dense $U_{\xi}$ and a finite universal homeomorphism $U'\arr U_{\xi}$ with $U'$ integral and fraction field $\tilde{K}_{\xi}$.
 Shrinking $X$ we can assume $k(\eta_{\xi})=\tilde{K}_{\xi}$.
 The map $\phi_{g^{-1},g(\xi)}$ yield a generic map $\psi_{g,\xi}\colon V'_{\xi}\arr V'_{g(\xi)}$ and shrinking again $X$ we can assume it is defined everywhere and, more generally, that it defines an action of $G$ on $V'$.

 The maps $V'\arrdi{\psi_{g}}V'\arrdi hX$ and $V'\arrdi{h_{g}}X$ coincide in the generic points and therefore they are generically the same because $V'$ is reduced.
 Again shrinking $X$ we can assume they coincide.
-But this exactly means that the $P$-action of $G$ on $V'$ obtained conjugating the $P$-isomorphism $V'\arr X$ it is induced by the action $\psi_{*}$ of $G$ on $Y$. \end{proof} \begin{prop} Let $X$ be a scheme locally of finite type over a field $k$ and with a $P$-action of a finite group $G$.
-Then there exist a locally of finite type scheme $Y$ with an action of $G$, a universally bijective map $Y\arr X$ of finite type which is $G$-equivariant and a decomposition of $Y=\bigsqcup_{i}Y_{i}$ into $G$-invariant open affine subsets. \end{prop}
+But this exactly means that the $P$-action of $G$ on $V'$ obtained conjugating the $P$-isomorphism $V'\arr X$ is induced by the maps $\psi_{g}$ on $V'$.
+By \ref{prop:remarks on P and F}, (7) we can conclude that the collection of maps $\{\psi_{g}\}_{g}$ defines a ``genuine'' action of $G$ on $V'$, which ends the proof. \end{proof} \begin{prop} Let $X$ be a scheme locally of finite type over a field $k$ and with a $P$-action of a finite group $G$.
+Then there exist a locally of finite type scheme $Y$ with an action of $G$, a geometrically bijective map $Y\arr X$ of finite type which is $G$-equivariant and a decomposition of $Y=\bigsqcup_{i}Y_{i}$ into $G$-invariant open affine subsets. \end{prop}